Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Experiments

 Training with dropout is not necessary for a network to be either dropout-stable or noise-stable.
 Recall that our definition of dropout-stability merely requires the existence of a particular sub-network with half the width of the original that achieves low loss.
 Moreover, as Theorem~\ref{cor:teacher_student} suggests, if there exists a narrow network that achieves low loss , then we need only be able to drop out a number of filters equal to the width of the narrow network to connect local minima.

-First, we demonstrate in the left plot in Figure~\ref{fig:mnist}, on MNIST that 3-layer convolutional nets (not counting the output layer) with 32 $3 \times 3$ filters in each layer tend to be fairly dropout stable---both in the original sense of Definition~\ref{def:drop-stability} and especially if we relax the definition to allow for wider subnetworks---despite the fact that no dropout was applied in training.
+First, we demonstrate in the left plot in Figure~\ref{fig:mnist} on MNIST that 3-layer convolutional nets (not counting the output layer) with 32 $3 \times 3$ filters in each layer tend to be fairly dropout stable---both in the original sense of Definition~\ref{def:drop-stability} and especially if we relax the definition to allow for wider subnetworks---despite the fact that no dropout was applied in training.
 For each trial, we randomly sampled $20$ dropout networks with $\emph{exactly}$ $\lfloor 32(1-p) \rfloor$ non-zero filters in each layer and report the performance of the best one.
 In the center plot, we verify for $p = 0.2$ we can construct a linear path $\pi(t):\R \to \Theta$ from our convolutional net to a dropout version of itself.
 Similar results were observed when varying $p$.
 Finally, in the right plot we demonstrate the existence of 3-layer convolutional nets just a few filters wide that are able to achieve low loss on MNIST.
 Taken together, these results indicate that our path construction in Theorem~\ref{cor:teacher_student} performs well in practical settings.
+In particular, we can connect two convolutional nets trained on MNIST by way of first interpolating between the original nets and their dropped out versions with $p = 0.2$, and then connecting the dropped out versions by way of a narrow subnetwork with at most $\lfloor 32p \rfloor$ non-zero filters.